beaveronpole/wav2mp3/README.md

 To start encoding we should run the program with args like: `wav2mp3 ./directory_with_wav_files`

-Program uses pure C++98 standard, so there is no any smartpointers, auto, functional bindings, lambdas and many other useful things.
+Program uses pure C++98 standard, so there are no any smartpointers, autos, functional bindings, lambdas and many other useful things.
 Why?
 The same reason as it uses POSIX threads instead of C++11.

 Error handling uses return values here to keep "warm lamp" aura of code.
-It could use exceptions, but it didnt.
+It could have used exceptions, but it didnt.

-I hope I have made not bad object project object structure.
+I hope I have made not a bad object structure of project.

 # Result
-Now the application can read WAV files and convert them to MP3 files using Lame library 3.100 with multithreads.
+Now the application can read WAV files and convert them to MP3 files using Lame library 3.100 with multy threads.
 The thread count is an optimal thread count for your system (*threads count == CPU core threads count*) OR if files count is less then cores count-> files count.
 It works in Linux and Windows with Cygwin for posix threads.

 The project build system is CMake.

 *Build tested on Debian 10, Ubuntu 16.04, Windows 10.*

-*App tested with Valgrind -> no memory leaks found*
+*App tested with Valgrind -> no memory leaks found.*

-*I used a profiler, but the most time is taken by Lame-> so it is unreasonable*
+*A profiler was used, but the most part of runtime is used by Lame-> so code optimization is unreasonable.*

-In project release section there are built binaries of project for Windows and Linux, but it may not work on every system, and should be rebuild for concrete system.
+In the project release section there are built binaries of project for Windows and Linux, but it may not work on every system, and should be rebuilt for a concrete system.

 #### Build on Windows: